prestonrl/d-n-d/content/People/Wilbur.md

 Refuses to talk with [[Atlas]]

 Senator for the [[Maw]].
 Meets in the senate complex of [[Bedrock Dungeon]] in the [[Ramparts]]

+Died falling 1200 ft from the top of the [[Weirdatorium]] when lunging at [[Norman]] and accidentally lunging through the one window. - 447 damage